-Challenge 1) Create a database for storing the data being captured on COVID-19 cases.
+Challenge 1) Create an Oracle database for storing the data being captured on COVID-19 cases.
 The database will need to be created with a script.
-Ensure that the table data is in a separate tablespace that you create.
+Ensure that the table data has its own tablespace.
 The data for the database can be found at the site https://github.com/CSSEGISandData/COVID-19.
 A sample data file can be obtained from the page below:

-Challenge 3) Produce the query plan for the query that you used to produce the results seen in the previous challenge.
-Discuss how the query and table could be improved with the BIF interview team.
+Challenge 3) Produce the query plan for the query that you used to produce results like those seen in the previous challenge.
+With the BIF interview team discuss how the query and table could be improved.
 Make sure that you are familiar with the terms found in a query Explain Plan document.

 Challenge 4) Create two indexes on the table created in Challenge 2.
 Make sure that you create the indexes in the tablespace specified in Challenge 1.

 Challenge 5) Partition the table from Challenge 1 by region.
 Note: Your partition strategy will be implemented in a cloud environment; you will not have access to the actual file system.
 You should create a solution that works through SQL scripts that would work in an environment like AWS.

 Challenge 6) Create a PL/SQL function that will take two numbers and return the sum.